suhasHere/moq-drafts/moq-loc/draft-mzanaty-moq-loc.md

 # Payload Encryption

-When end to end encryption is supported, the encoded payload is encrypted with symmetric keys derived from key establishment mechanisms, such as MLS, and the payload itself is protected using SFrame or other similar schemes.
-For encryption schemes which require a nonce or unique counter for every encrypted message, the combination of Object ID, Group ID, and Subscribe ID provide the required uniqueness to serve as an implicit nonce, which aligns with the goal of low overhead.
+When end to end encryption is supported, the encoded payload is encrypted with symmetric keys derived from key establishment mechanisms, such as {{MOQ-MLS}}, and the payload itself is protected using mechanisms defined in {{SecureObjects}}.

 # Container Serialization